What is MVAC?

 Why do I see the ambulance transporting a patient without lights and sirens?

-A: We only proceed with lights and sirens if the crew feels that the expedited transport will improve the outcome of the patient.
+We only proceed with lights and sirens if the crew feels that the expedited transport will improve the outcome of the patient.
 By operating with lights and sirens, studies show that there is an increased likelihood of being involved in an accident, so we only operate in this manner when necessary.
-Our crew and patient's safety are our highest priorities.
+The safety of our crew and patients is our highest priority.

 Why do I see civilian cars with flashing green lights?
 What does this mean?